lpzun/ucob/README.md

 >     export DYLD_FALLBACK_LIBRARY_PATH

 ## Usage
-For instructions on how to use UCOB, run the tool as follows:
+For instructions to use UCOB, run the tool as follows:
 >     ucob -h

 ##### Boolean programs